Old Principality Bestiary

 I have used Colwell’s 1569 broadsheet as the basis for a beast report of my own – The true Discripcion of this Marueilous Straunge Collossus of the Seas.

-Squid Broadsheet Sheet (A4 PDF)
+Squid Broadside (A4 PDF)

-This broadsheet concerns the capture and eventual dissection of a collosal squid, undertaken by Dr Steve O’Shea and others at Te Papa Tongarewa The Museum of New Zealand in 2008.
+This broadside concerns the capture and eventual dissection of a collosal squid, undertaken by Dr Steve O’Shea and others at Te Papa Tongarewa The Museum of New Zealand in 2008.
 The text, although Elizabethan in spelling, usage and style, reasonably accurately reflects the events from the hauling up of the squid by longline fishermen in Antarctic waters through to the physical description that resulted from the examination.
 National Geographic coverage provided some of the more juicy details (such as the taste of colossal squid).

 The illustration is based on the diagram on the Squid Fact Sheet, modified to reflect a woodcut style of the type used by Gessner to illustrate his own cephalopodic entries.